mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 1. In Organization Settings, click **Projects**.
 2. Select the project you want to delete.
-3. Above the “Project Details” section, click **Delete Project**.
+3. Above the "Project Details" section, click **Delete Project**.
 A delete box appears and indicates you won’t be able to access the project in the Mixpanel interface or API.
 Mixpanel will store a backup of the deleted project and will delete the data based on the data retention policy.
 4. Click **Delete Project** to remove the project.

 ![manageprojects 5 Image](/manageprojects5.png)